Dear Manish,

 Dear all,

-How to calculate the daily wage will differ from establishment to establishments depending upon the law applicable to it, namely whether it is the Factories Act or the Shops and Establishments Act or the Mines Act or the Planatation Labour Act or the Motor Transport Workers Act.
-As I am working in a Mine, in ours Factory Act, Shops and Establishment Act, Mines Act are all applicable.
+Calculating daily wages varies from one establishment to another depending on the applicable laws, such as the Factories Act, Shops and Establishments Act, Mines Act, Plantation Labour Act, or Motor Transport Workers Act.
+In my case, working in a mine, the Factory Act, Shops and Establishments Act, and Mines Act are all applicable.

 From India, Raigarh

-for example in AP the skilled monthly rate is 6922.00 and daily rate is 266.23 .you can find that the daily rate is arrived by calculating the daily rate *26 days.this is as simple.
+Secondly, we cannot pay less than the minimum wages.
+For example, in Andhra Pradesh (AP), the skilled monthly rate is 6922.00, and the daily rate is 266.23.
+You can see that the daily rate is calculated by multiplying the daily rate by 26 days.
+This is as simple as that.

-Salary rule is to divide monthly salary by 30 days not by 26 days which is quite logical as well.
+Salary rule is to divide the monthly salary by 30 days, not by 26 days, which is quite logical as well.

-As per labour law every employer is bound to give one paid leave after 6 working days, that means employer paying for 30 days not for 26 days. so it will be divided by 30.
+As per labor law, every employer is bound to give one paid leave after 6 working days.
+That means the employer is paying for 30 days, not for 26 days, so it will be divided by 30.

 From India, Ghaziabad